jbottum/t5pat/langchain_markdown46.md

 plt.title('Pipeline Load Time Comparison'): This line sets the title of the chart as 'Pipeline Load Time Comparison'.

+### Pipeline Generation Time Comparison:

+This code plots the generation times of the pipelines for each prompt in a chart, which is called Figure_2.
+Like Figure_1, Figure_2 can be saved or dismissed and the script will continue, complete and take you back to your terminal prompt.

 ```
 # Plot generation times
 plt.figure(figsize=(9, 6))